-NOTE 27D FINANCIAL INSTRUMENTS - OFFSETTING
+NOTE 26D FINANCIAL INSTRUMENTS - OFFSETTING

 As a wealth manager, the Group enters into securities transactions and derivative financial instruments.
 In order to control the credit exposure and reduce the credit risk related to these transactions, the Group applies credit mitigation strategies in the ordinary course of business.
-The Group enters into master netting agreements with counterparties to mitigate the credit risk of securities lending and borrowing transactions, repurchase and reverse repurchase transactions and over-the-counter derivative transactions.
+The Group enters into master netting agreements with counterparties to mitigate the credit risk of securities lending and borrowing transactions, repurchase and reverse repurchase transactions, and OTC derivative transactions.
 Such arrangements include Global Master Securities Lending Agreements or Global Master Repurchase Agreements, as well as ISDA Master Agreements for derivatives.

-The majority of exposures to securities transactions and over-the-counter derivative financial instruments are collateralised, with the collateral being prime financial instruments or cash.
+The majority of exposures to securities transactions and OTC derivative financial instruments are collateralised, with the collateral being prime financial instruments or cash.

-However, under IFRS, to be able to offset transactions with the same counterparty on the balance sheet, the right of set-off must not only be legally enforceable in the normal course of business, but must also be enforceable for all counterparties in the event of default, insolvency or bankruptcy.
-As the Group's arrangements may not fulfil the strict offsetting criteria as required by IFRS, the Group does not offset the respective amounts related to these transactions on the balance sheet.
+However, under IFRS, to be able to offset transactions with the same counterparty on the balance sheet, the offsetting right must not only be legally enforceable in the normal course of business, but must also be enforceable for all counterparties in the event of default, insolvency or bankruptcy.
+Since the Group's arrangements may not fulfil the strict offsetting criteria as required by IFRS, the Group does not offset the respective amounts related to these transactions on the balance sheet.
 Consequently, the remaining credit risk on securities lending and borrowing as well as on repurchase and reverse repurchase transactions is fully mitigated.

-Securities transactions: As the Group does not apply netting on its balance sheet, the cash collateral provided in securities borrowing and reverse repurchase transactions in the amount of CHF 1,264.2 million (2019: CHF 94.2 million) and the cash collateral received in securities lending and repurchase transactions in the amount of CHF 334.6 million (2019: CHF 329.5 million) as disclosed in Note 24 are not offset with the respective counterparty positions in the balance sheet.
+Securities transactions: Since the Group does not apply netting on its balance sheet, the cash collateral provided in securities borrowing and reverse repurchase transactions in the amount of CHF 24.1 million (2020: CHF 1,264.2 million) and the cash collateral received in securities lending and repurchase transactions in the amount of CHF 356.9 million (2020: CHF 334.6 million), as disclosed in Note 23, are not offset with the respective counterparty positions in the balance sheet.

-Derivative financial instruments: The derivative financial instruments consist of over-the-counter as well as exchange-traded derivatives.
-The majority of over-the-counter derivatives in the total amount of CHF 1,995.8 million (positive replacement values) and CHF 1,992.3 million (negative replacement values) are subject to an enforceable netting agreement.
+Derivative financial instruments: The derivative financial instruments consist of OTC as well as exchange-traded derivatives.
+The majority of OTC derivatives in the total amount of CHF 1,564.1 million (positive replacement values) and CHF 1,489.8 million (negative replacement values) are subject to an enforceable netting agreement.
 Transactions with other banks are generally collateralised with other financial instruments (derivatives) which are recognised on the Group's balance sheet.
-With non-banking counterparties, the collateral recognised is generally cash balances.
+With nonbanking counterparties, the collateral recognised is generally cash balances.
 None of these balances related to the derivatives transactions are offset on the balance sheet.

-NOTE 28 MARKET RISK MEASURES
+NOTE 27 MARKET RISK MEASURES

-Market risk refers to the potential losses through changes in the valuation of its assets and liabilities because of changes in market prices, volatilities, correlations and other valuation-relevant factors.
+Market risk refers to the potential losses from changes in the valuation of its assets and liabilities because of changes in market prices, volatilities, correlations and other valuation-relevant factors.
 Refer to the comment on risk management/market risk section for the relevant background information related to the Group's market risk.